Our Covid-19 Approach

 We closely follow the new national restrictions of the UK Government to help limit the spread of coronavirus and keep you and your family safe.

-We’ve introduced extra measures to ensure that cleaning work is carried out safely, including enhanced cleaning and hygiene procedures.
+Extra measures will still be taken via House Cleaners Ltd to ensure that cleaning work is carried out safely, including enhanced cleaning and hygiene procedures.

-We’re also asking customers and House Cleaners to maintain social distancing during cleans, and to follow government advice on face coverings.
+We’re also asking customers and House Cleaners to maintain social distancing during cleans.

 Guidelines for customers